Cervath/Unreal_Photo_Mode/README.md

         - UI

 #### Nomenclature
-The variables are lowerCamelCase, and if they are class variables they will end with a _, and will have the prefix Category = " Design | " to be able to search them better in the editor.
+The variables are lowerCamelCase, and if they are class variables they will end with a _, will have the prefix Category = " Design | " to be able to search them better in the editor.

 e.g:
 ```c++
 	UPROPERTY(VisibleAnywhere, Category = "Design | example")
 		int32 exampleVar_;
 ```
+All classes start with PH_ to make the classes related to this project clearer and easier to find.

+e.g:

+PH_ExampleClas

 ## Tutorial